 To be exact, APFS is a 64-bit file system that supports native encryption and faster metadata operation.
 This may all sound a bit techy, but the bottom line is that this will make your Mac feel a lot faster, while also being more secure and more transparent about the nature of your files and folder contents.
 Unfortunately, this comes with the caveat of Apple’s confirmation that 32-bit apps will be discontinued in later versions of macOS High Sierra.

 The update also brings HEVC, or H.265, video compression to the Mac.
 Apple claims that this new standard can compress video files 40% more than the previous-generation H.264 standard.
 The end result will be faster video streams at higher resolutions – ahem, 4K – and smaller video files sizes when stored locally.

 VR finally comes to the Mac

-However, to use such a device, you'll need at least a 5K iMac or MacBook Pro – or, any Mac that can run the new OS with an .
-Support for such devices will come part and parcel with macOS High Sierra, but won't be an active function until spring 2018.
+However to use such a device, you’ll need at least a 5K iMac or MacBook Pro – or, any Mac that can run the new OS with an external GPU solution.
+Support for such devices comes part and parcel with macOS High Sierra, but won’t be an active function until later this year.